huiruru/FinalProject/README.md

 Analysis Plan:

 1. Specific Aim

-    Data Source
-        poetry.org
-        poetryfoundation
+    * Data Source: poetry.org, poetryfoundation

-    N (Sample Size)
+    * N (Sample Size): min 6K poems (length should be shorter than 1 page?)

-    Time Period (of data)
-        Poems published between WWII and now
+    * Time Period (of data): Poems published between WWII and now

-    1o Hypothesis
-        Given a particular poem text, it is possible to predict the poetic style or movement it is classified as.
+    * 1o Hypothesis: Given a particular poem text, it is possible to predict the poetic style or movement it is classified as.

 2. Methods
-    Outcome:
-        Poem classifications: Confessional vs Black Mountain, New York, Beat, vs Language Predictors/Covar:
+    * Outcome: Poem classifications: Confessional vs Black Mountain, New York, Beat, vs Language

-        Type Token ratio
-        Alliteration
-        Concrete object words
-        Abstract concept words
-        NEED dict of Political words
+    * Predictors/Covar: Type Token ratio, Alliteration, Concrete object words, Abstract concept words, NEED dict of Political words, Psychological words

-        Psychological words
-    Algorithms:
-        K means Cluster for unsupervised learning to see if 1o hyp. if 1o hyp then either logistic regression or bayes
+    * Algorithms: K means Cluster for unsupervised learning to see if 1o hyp., if 1o hyp then either logistic regression or bayes

 3. Result

     Given a particular poem text, it is possible to predict the poetic style or movement it is classified as.

 4. Limitations/Assumptions of my data

     The most recent classification as agreed upon by "institutional" players actually represents the universe of Contemporary American Poetry accurately.

 5. Expected Hurdles

     If 4. fails

 6. Where I need help
-    NLTK
+    * NLTK
-    Research Linguistics
+    * Research Linguistics

 7. Going to have to repeat 1-6 for secondary hypothesis